Leon Panetta: Early political career

-Panetta started in politics in 1966 as a legislative assistant to Republican Senator Thomas Kuchel, the United States Senate Minority Whip from California, whom Panetta has called "a tremendous role model".
+Panetta started in politics in 1966 as a legislative assistant to Republican senator Thomas Kuchel, the Senate Minority whip from California, whom Panetta has called "a tremendous role model."

-In 1969 he became the assistant to Robert H. Finch, Secretary of the United States Department of Health, Education, and Welfare under the Nixon administration.
-Soon thereafter he was appointed Director of the Office for Civil Rights.
+In 1969, Panetta became the assistant to Robert H. Finch, secretary of the United States Department of Health, Education, and Welfare under the Nixon administration.
+Soon thereafter, he was appointed director of the Office for Civil Rights.

-Panetta chose to enforce civil rights and equal education laws over the objection of President Nixon, who wanted enforcement to move slowly in keeping with his strategy to gain political support among Southern whites.
-Robert Finch and Assistant Secretary John Veneman supported Panetta and refused to fire him, threatening to resign if forced to do so.
-Eventually forced out of office in 1970, Panetta left Washington to work as Executive Assistant for John Lindsay, the then-Republican Mayor of New York City (Lindsay would switch parties the following year.)
+Panetta chose to enforce civil rights and equal-education laws over the objection of Richard Nixon, who wanted enforcement to move slowly in keeping with his strategy to gain political support among Southern whites.
+Robert Finch and assistant secretary John Veneman supported Panetta and refused to fire him, threatening to resign if forced to do so.
+Eventually forced from office in 1970, Panetta left Washington to work as an executive assistant for John Lindsay, the mayor of New York City.
 Panetta wrote about his Nixon administration experience in his 1971 book Bring Us Together.

-He moved back to Monterey to practice law at Panetta, Thompson & Panetta from 1971 to 1976.
+He returned to Monterey to practice law at Panetta, Thompson & Panetta from 1971 to 1976.

 U.S. House of Representatives

 Elections

-Like Lindsay, Panetta switched to the Democratic Party in 1971, citing his belief that the Republican Party was moving away from the political center.
-In 1976, Panetta was elected to the U.S. Congress to represent California's then-16th congressional district, unseating incumbent Republican Burt Talcott with 53% of the vote.
+Panetta switched to the Democratic Party in 1971, citing his belief that the Republican Party was moving away from the political center.
+In 1976, Panetta was elected to the U.S. Congress to represent California's 16th congressional district, unseating incumbent Republican Burt Talcott with 53% of the vote.
 He would never face another contest nearly that close, and was reelected eight times.
-(With a few boundary adjustments, the 16th district became the 17th district after the 1990 census and is the 20th district today.
-It consists of all of Monterey and San Benito Counties, plus most of Santa Cruz County, including the city of Santa Cruz.
-At the time of Panetta's first election, it also included the northern part of San Luis Obispo County.)

 Tenure

 During his time in Congress, Panetta concentrated mostly on budget issues, civil rights, education, healthcare, agriculture, immigration, and environmental protection, particularly preventing oil drilling off the California coast.
 He wrote the Hunger Prevention Act (Public Law 100–435) of 1988 and the Fair Employment Practices Resolution.
 He was the author of legislation establishing the Monterey Bay National Marine Sanctuary, and legislation providing Medicare coverage for hospice care.
-Working with Chancellor Barry Munitz of CSU, he helped establish CSU Monterey Bay at the former Fort Ord military base.
+Working with chancellor Barry Munitz, he helped establish California State University, Monterey Bay at the former Fort Ord military base.